Nitrates and Phosphates and Algae, Oh My!

 4. On the left panel, click Monthly to see the data as monthly data averages, and use the date slider to back the map data up at least a year from the current date.
 Then click the box labeled Data Values – this will allow you to use your mouse to view the temperature where your mouse hovers on the data map.

 5. Hit the play button and watch a year of the chlorophyll dispersion.
 It may take a few minutes to play smoothly, but watch how the chlorophyll moves within the Gulf of California.
 Next, slide the starting date to July 2016 and watch the chlorophyll values and colors in the Gulf of California through July 2018.
 Pause or replay as necessary.

 Stop and Think

 - Chlorophyll concentration is given in units of milligrams per cubic meter (mg/m³).
-Each data point represents the average chlorophyll concentration for the entire area within your selection box on a given date.
+Each data point represents the average chlorophyll concentration for the location requested in the Gulf of California.

 - The latitude and longitude boundaries of your selection box are shown above the plot area.

 Checking InDescribe how the average chlorophyll concentration in the Gulf of California varies over the given time period.

 - During what times of year are average chlorophyll concentrations highest?

 - During what times of year are average chlorophyll concentrations lowest?